Barbera, a wine that is widespread in the Langhe, is characterized by a genuine freshness.

 Country/Region: Italy, Piedmont

-Method: traditional without the use of selected yeasts
+Method: traditional with the use of organic selected yeasts

 Duration: 7 days